GeoSensorWebLab/gsw-chef/asw-etl/README.md

 The recipe requires a Chef vault item.
 See the "Chef Vault" section below for more details.

 This recipe requires a PostgreSQL user and database be **pre-configured** in your database, likely Amazon RDS.
-The connection details are stored in a Chef vault item (`postgresql_url`).
+The connection details are stored in a Chef vault item (`database_url`).

 ```
 postgres=> CREATE ROLE airflow WITH CREATEDB LOGIN PASSWORD '';